sjdaws/vocal/readme.md

 ## Save and Delete

 When working with soft deletes, sometimes you want to save some information to a model before you soft delete it.
 Vocal provides this with `saveAndDelete` and `forceSaveAndDelete` methods.
 These methods accept the same parameters as `save` and `forceSave`.

+<a name="create"></a>
+## Create

+Vocal overloads Laravel's [`create` method](http://laravel.com/docs/4.2/eloquent#insert-update-delete) to allow you to create models recursively, with validation via hydrated input in a single call.
+You can simply call `create` statically, you can either pass an array of data or let it [hydrate automatically](#hydration) by passing nothing.

 <a name="random"></a>